Spring has sprung! For those with kids, it’s the perfect opportunity to unplug and spend some time outdoors.

 19. Talking to kids can be awkward sometimes: “How was your day?”
 “Good.”
 The activities and topics in Digital Detox can help kickstart some fun, engaging conversation.

-20. To pick up a fun, new family tradition.
+20. To pick up a fun and new family tradition.

 21. Your kids’ mad painting skills will be put to use spreading some positive, encouraging messages to your community.